-In this lesson students will learn about American baseball in the years before and after Jackie Robinson’s entrance into the Major Leagues.
-Considered one of the most important moments in the history of American race relations, Robinson’s first Major League game, in 1947 at Ebbet’s Field in Brooklyn, has long been celebrated as the centerpiece in a long story about desegregation that found baseball ultimately leading the country into a new era.
+In this lesson, students will learn about American baseball in the years before and after Jackie Robinson’s entrance into the Major Leagues.
+Considered one of the most important moments in the advancement of racial equity in America, Robinson’s first Major League game, in 1947 at Ebbet’s Field in Brooklyn, has long been celebrated as the centerpiece of a long story about overcoming racial injustice that found baseball ultimately leading the country into a new era.
 But the story is as complicated as it is long.
-Here students will explore the rich history of the Negro Leagues, where Robinson and so many other African American athletes played before Jackie’s ground-breaking rookie year with the Dodgers.
-In addition, students will consider the ways in which prejudice affected baseball well after Robinson’s desegregation of the sport.
+Here students will explore the rich and complex history of the Negro Leagues, where Robinson and so many other Black athletes played before Jackie’s ground-breaking rookie year with the Dodgers.
+In addition, students will consider the ways in which racism affected baseball well after Robinson’s desegregation of the sport.

 Students will learn about the demographic shifts of the Great Migration and the forces that both pushed and pulled African American populations out of the American South.
-They will consider the ways in which the Negro Leagues presented both a special opportunity for black Americans and a limiting structure.
-First person accounts from affected players and quantitative graphs comparing player salaries in the Negro Leagues and the Major Leagues will expose the inequities of segregated baseball.
-Other support materials will illustrate ways that Negro League baseball afforded African Americans a degree of empowerment that was rare in American life.
-A classroom debate will give students the opportunity to explore all sides of the Negro Leagues story.
+They will consider the ways in which the Negro Leagues presented both a special opportunity for Black Americans and a limiting structure.
+First-person accounts from affected players and quantitative graphs comparing player salaries in the Negro Leagues and the Major Leagues will expose the inequities of segregated baseball.
+Other support materials will illustrate ways that Negro League baseball afforded Black ballplayers a degree of empowerment that was rare in American life.
+A classroom debate will give students the opportunity to explore different sides of the Negro Leagues’ story.

 Students will be able to:

 - Analyze maps and graphs relating to the Great Migration.

 - Compare racial attitudes in different periods of American baseball history.

 - Identify ways in which the history of the Negro Leagues complicates the story of race relations in American baseball.